jernejrudifinzgar/qiro/README.md

 ```

-### File descriptions:
+### Module descriptions:

 #### QIRO_Execution.ipynb

 Jupyter Notebook where you can play around with different problems and execute RQAOA and QIRO for MIS and MAX-2-SAT.
 Should probably be the entry point for anyone who wants to use this code.

-#### Generating_Problems.py
+#### problem_generation

 Contains generation of MIS and MAX-2-SAT problems, and transforming them in the correct shape for QIRO and RQAOA.

-#### Calculating_Expectation_Values.py
+#### expval_calculation

 Contains functions for calculating the expectation values of the correlations from p=1 QAOA for MIS and MAX-2-SAT problems.
 Should in principle work for any quadratic Hamiltonian.

 #### QIRO_MAX_2_SAT.py